 How to Calculate Free Cash Flow

-Not to be confused with cash flow from operations, free cash flow includes elements of cash flow from operations, investing, and financing.
-It is not found on any of the financial statements, and there are no regulatory standards dedicated to its presentation.
-Often referred to as a non-GAAP measure, free cash flow has many variations; however, the basic calculation is generally the same.
+What does free cash flow measure?
+Not to be confused with cash flow from operations, free cash flow includes elements of your business’s cash flow from operations, investing, and financing.
+It is not found on any of the financial statements, and there are no regulatory standards that dictate its calculation.
+Often referred to as a non-GAAP measure, free cash flow has many variations, but the basic calculation is generally the same.

-To calculate free cash flow , start with net income and add back depreciation and amortization.
+To learn how to calculate free cash flow , start with net income and add back any asset depreciation and amortization.
 Next, subtract changes in working capital and capital expenditures.
-Say you have $200,000 in net income and $10,000 in depreciation.
+For example, you have $200,000 in net income and $10,000 in depreciation.
 You also have a $50,000 increase in working capital and a $40,000 investment in capital expenditures.
 The calculation looks like this:

-Depreciation and amortization are considered noncash transactions, which is why they are added back to net income.
-The increase in working capital means more cash is being held up in working capital than the previous year or quarter, which is interpreted as an inefficient use of cash.
-Finally, capital expenditures are considered outflows of cash.
-Put together, these three line items provide you with a way to reconcile net income to free cash flow.
+Depreciation and amortization are considered non-cash transactions, which is why they are added back to net income, and capital expenditures are considered outflows of cash.
+All together, these three line items provide you with a way to reconcile net income to free cash flow.